Guest post from Ben Emons, author of The Financial Domino Effect.

 A future crisis may end in a serious political standoff between Greece and Germany.
 First signs of such a standoff were seen from the one page petition German officials floated at the recent crisis summit.
 A position paper posed an alternative to bailouts: provide humanitarian aid to Greece during a 5-year suspension from the monetary union.
 It highlights political instability across Europe that is likely to stay elevated as new elections approach in Portugal, Spain, Italy, and Greece.
 New elections may bring forward governments lacking ambition to implement reforms.
 A future crisis becomes almost predictable: a repeat of difficult discussions between creditors and debtors, with a real possibility of an exit from the Eurozone.
 Political contagion remains at the forefront for investors.
 This is domino within the Eurozone.

 Ben Emons is a senior vice president and a portfolio manager in the global portfolio management group at Pacific Investment Management Company (PIMCO), Newport Beach, California.
-Prior to joining PIMCO in 2008, he was a portfolio manager at Nuveen Investments in Los Angeles, focusing on government bonds and derivatives.
+Prior to joining PIMCO, he was a portfolio manager at Nuveen Investments in Los Angeles.
 He has 20 years of investment experience and holds an MBA from the University of Southern California Marshall School of Business and a master’s degree in international finance from the University of Amsterdam.